munlicode/content-poster/README.md

 1. Go to **Settings** \> **Power**.
 2. Under "Power Saving Options," set **"Screen Blank"** to "Never" and ensure **"Automatic Suspend"** is turned off.

+NOTES: for threads only first image or video are published.